 The query converter attempts to figure out the best options to use when generating a query.
 It looks at what sort of query you are doing and the fields being used.

-If the LIMIT has been defined as 1 the query converter will generate a ->find('first'); type query.
+the query converter will generate a ->find('first');

-If there are only two fields being selected in the query a ->find('list'); type query will be generated.
+If there are only two fields being selected in the query a ->find('list');

 Coming soon